How to Feel Less Triggered by the Things That Used to Set You Off

 This is the heart of the work.

-But in deeper Clinical EFT work, we are also interested in reducing the emotional charge underneath the trigger, so your system does not have to respond with the same level of alarm.
+But in deeper Clinical EFT work, we are also interested in reducing the emotional charge underneath the trigger — so your body does not have to respond with the same level of alarm in the first place.

 That is an important distinction.